Dutch Mauritius: Dutch colonisation (1638–1710)

 Dutch colonisation started in 1638 and ended in 1710, with a brief interruption between 1658 and 1666.
 Numerous governors were appointed, but continuous hardships such as cyclones, droughts, pest infestations, lack of food and illnesses finally took their toll, and the island was definitively abandoned in 1710.

 The island was not permanently inhabited for the forty years after its discovery by the Dutch, but in 1638 Cornelius Gooyer established the first permanent Dutch settlement in Mauritius with a garrison of twenty-five.
 He thus became the first governor of the island.
 In 1639, thirty more men came to reinforce the Dutch colony.
 Gooyer was instructed to develop the commercial potential of the island, but he did nothing of the sort, so he was recalled.

+Malagasy slavery

-His successor was Adriaan van der Stel who began the development in earnest, developing the export of ebony wood.
+Gooyer's successor was Adriaan van der Stel who began the development in earnest, developing the export of ebony wood.
 For the purpose, Van der Stel brought 105 Malagasy slaves to the island.
 Within the first week, about sixty slaves were able to run away into the forests; only about twenty of them would be recaptured.

 In 1644, the islanders were faced with many months of hardships, due to delayed shipment of supplies, bad harvests and cyclones.
 During those months, the colonists could only rely on themselves by fishing and hunting.
 Nonetheless, Van der Stel secured the shipment of 95 more slaves from Madagascar, before being transferred to Ceylon.
 His replacement was Jacob van der Meersch.
 In 1645, the latter brought in 108 more Malagasy slaves.
 Van der Meersch left Mauritius in September 1648 and was replaced by Reinier Por.

 In 1652, more hardships befell the colonists, masters and slaves alike.
 The population was then about a hundred people.
 The continuing hardships affected the commercial potential of the island and a pullout was ordered in 1657.
 On 16 July 1658, almost all the inhabitants left the island, except for a ship's boy and two slaves who had taken shelter in the forests.
 Thus the first attempt at colonization by the Dutch ended badly.